abuiles/ember-101/hands-on.md

 ## Listing our friends

-Now that we have successfully specified our own `Adapter` and made a request to our `API`, let's display our friends.
+Now that we have successfully specified our own **Adapter** and made a request to our **API**, let's display our friends.

-By convention the entering point for rendering a list of any kind of resource in Web Applications is called the `Index` which normally matches to the `Root` URL of our resource.
+By convention the entering point for rendering a list of any kind of resource in Web Applications is called the **Index** which normally matches to the **Root** URL of our resource.
 With our friends example we do so on the backend through the following end-point
-[http://api.ember-cli-101.com/api/friends.json](http://api.ember-cli-101.com/api/friends), if you visit that URL you will see a `JSON` list with all our friends.
+[http://api.ember-cli-101.com/api/friends.json](http://api.ember-cli-101.com/api/friends), if you visit that URL you will see a **JSON** list with all our friends.

-T> Use [http://jsonview.com](http://jsonview.com) to have a readable version of `JSON` in your browser.
+T> If we are using Firefox or Chrome, we can use JSONView to have a readable version of **JSON** in our browser.
+[Firefox Version](http://jsonview.com) or [Chrome Version](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).

-In our `Ember.js` application we need to specify somehow that every time we go to URL `/friends` then all our users should be loaded and that they should be displayed in the Browser, to do this we need to specify a `Route`.
+In our **Ember.js** application we need to specify somehow that every time we go to URL **/friends** then all our users should be loaded and that they should be displayed in the Browser, to do this we need to specify a **Route**.

-[Routes](http://emberjs.com/api/classes/Ember.Route.html) are one of the main parts of `Ember.js`, they are in charge of everything related with setting up state, bootstrapping objects, specifying which template to render, etc. In our case we need a `Route` that will load all our friends from the `API` and then make them available to be render in the browser.
+[Routes](http://emberjs.com/api/classes/Ember.Route.html) are one of the main parts of **Ember.js**, they are in charge of everything related with setting up state, bootstrapping objects, specifying which template to render, etc. In our case we need a **Route** that will load all our friends from the **API** and then make them available to be render in the browser.

-### Creating our first `Route`.
+### Creating our first **Route**.

-First, if we go to `app/router.js`, we will noticed that the `resource` generator added `this.resource('friends', function() { });`.
+First, if we go to **app/router.js**, we will noticed that the **resource** generator added **this.resource('friends', function() { });**.

 ~~~~~~~~
 // ...